testcontainers/testcontainers-python/README.md

 The snippet above will spin up a postgres database in a container.
 The `get_connection_url()` convenience method returns a `sqlalchemy` compatible url we use to connect to the database and retrieve the database version.

+## Contributing / Development / Release

+See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more details.

 ## Configuration

 | Env Variable                            | Example                     | Description                                                                        |